louWertman/lifeLog/app/lib/LIB_DOC.md

 # Documentation
 Documentation and usage guide for the entry and dataManagement classes/files.
     - dataManagement.ts: Functions related to syncing to the local file or the database and any entry retrieval functions
-    - entity.ts - contians the
+    - entity.ts - contains habit and entry objects

 ## Save File Layout
 The format will be defined by date headers